What is Birth Trauma or Birth-related trauma?

 - A community or religious leader

-- Chat with one of our Peer2Peer Mentors
+- Chat with one of our Peer2Peer Support Workers

-If you feel you need health professional support, the sooner you do so, the sooner you can start your recovery and find coping tools for both at home and at work.
-It may also be a good idea to have a trusted friend/supporter to accompany you if you are a bit nervous by taking this first step.
+If you feel you need health professional support, the sooner you do so, the sooner you can start your recovery and find coping tools at home and work.
+It may also be a good idea to have a trusted friend/supporter to accompany you if you are a bit nervous about taking this first step.

 There is also a wide choice of useful treatments subsidised by Medicare, Care Plans set up by your GP, ACC (NZ), Private Health cover and other online sources.
-A good starting point could be speaking to your GP, midwife, obstetrician or early childhood nurse.
+A good starting point could be speaking to your GP, Midwife, Obstetrician or Child Health Nurse.
 We recommend that if you speak with your GP, talk about overall health and make sure you ask for a longer appointment when you book.

 - Counsellor